 Truck accident kills truck driver

 We often note that when truck accidents occur, the driver of a passenger vehicle is likely to receive the worst of the crash.
 The size differential of a large truck is such that it often causes terrible damage to a car, pickup or SUV, while emerging with comparatively little damage.
-And truck drivers have a lower fatality rate in these accident than the occupant of the smaller vehicle.
+And truck drivers have a lower fatality rate in these accidents than the occupant of the smaller vehicle.

 But when two or more truck collide, the situation can become very different.
 Two trucks striking each other often produce catastrophic damage to both units and may kill or severely injure the truck drivers.
 Depending on how the crash occurs, even a single truck crash, where the truck runs off the road and strike a utility pole, a bridge embankment or a tree, can result in the death of the truck driver.